- February 28, 2017

 What Self-love Is Not and Why It Matters

-Self-love is not narcissism, arrogance, or selfishness.
-Narcissism is a clinical term, defined as a pathological obsession with the self.
+Narcissistic personality disorder is a clinical term defined as a pathological obsession with the self.
 While the term is wildly overused today, the disorder is hard to miss.
 The narcissist does experience love for themselves, but rather than being love—much like an addiction to another person—the adoration they feel for themselves is a pathology whose origins seem to be developmental (from childhood).
 When someone else is talking, the narcissist’s first thought always starts with “I” or “me.”
-There is little or no capacity (or at least effort) to think of others, much less empathize with them.
-Everything is evaluated relative to “I” or “me.”
+There is little or no capacity to think of others, much less empathize with them.

-Even when trying to think of others, the narcissist will subtly shift the interaction to include something about themselves.
-This is not self-love.
-It is a fixation born from fear, perhaps based on feeling abandoned, invisible or feeling the need to fight for one’s independence.
-Rather than the expanding experience of love, it is a narrowing, low-energy manifestation of attempted self-preservation.
-The narcissist adapts to manage their experience of life, as we all do.
+Narcissism appears to be a fixation bred from fear, perhaps based on feeling abandoned, invisible, or feeling the need to fight for one’s independence.
+Rather than the expanding experience of love, it is a narrowing, low-energy manifestation of the perceived need for self-preservation.

-Self-love is an integral part of the forgiveness process, for two reasons.
-First, if we don’t think we are worthy of healing, we will find it difficult to do the work.
-Forgiveness demands we get in touch with the suffering we have endured and embrace that sadness, anger, or indignation with love and compassion.
-We must respond to our pain with tenderness and understanding.
-Developing a habit of demonstrating self-love helps build a foundation for forgiveness.
+Self-love is an integral part of the forgiveness process for several reasons.
+First, if we don’t think we deserve healing, we will find it nearly impossible to do the work.
+Forgiveness demands that we get in touch with the suffering we have endured (or denied) and embrace the sadness, anger, or resentment with love and compassion.
+We need to respond to our pain with tenderness and understanding.
+Developing a habit of demonstrating self-love is part of the groundwork for forgiveness.

-The second reason self-love is important is that, as we heal, we increase our capacity to feel all feelings without judgment, including love.
-While we might begin to experience more love for the self as we move through the process, we run the risk of self-sabotage if we don’t actively do things that reflect whom we believe we are (with our flaws).
+The second reason self-love is essential is that, as we heal, we increase our capacity to feel all feelings without judgment, including love.
+While we might begin to feel more love for the self as we move through the process, we run the risk of self-sabotage if we don’t actively do things that reflect whom we believe we are (with our flaws).
 Human beings are wired for biological homeostasis.
 It seems we also favor psychological stability.
 Increasing the experience of love without developing the ability to receive it might cause agitation.
 We need to recalibrate at a higher level to sustain the change.
-If we are consistently doing things that do not demonstrate self-love (engaging in addictive patterns, being unkind to ourselves and others, being petty, greedy, selfish), we are teaching ourselves that we don’t truly deserve the peace and harmony that comes with forgiveness.
+If we are regularly doing things that do not exhibit positive regard for ourselves (engaging in addictive patterns, being unkind to self or others, being petty, greedy, selfish), we learn that we don’t truly deserve the peace and harmony that comes with forgiveness.
 We must demonstrate that we are the person we tell ourselves we are.